-During 2020, the Company had other expenses, net of \$16, mainly attributable to disposal of equipment.
+During 2021, the Company had other income, net of \$41, mainly attributable to compensation received relating to an insurance claim.

 During 2018, the Company incurred water damage to major equipment in its production facility.
 The Company replaced a damaged machine with a new machine shortly thereafter, utilizing a \$500 advance payment received from its insurance company.
-The advance payment was recorded in 2018 as a deduction in the cost of acquiring the new machine and as an offset to some of the loss incurred as a result of the damage.
+The advance payment was recorded in 2018 as a reduction in the cost of acquiring the new machine and as an offset to some of the loss incurred as a result of the damage.
 During May 2019, the Company received an additional payment of approximately \$1.0 million from the insurance company, relating to the losses that occurred as a result of this event.